-An important facet within the politics of education is school (or district) governance, or establishing goals, choosing leaders, and making other decisions to guide school principals, other educators, and staff the system toward these goals.
+An important facet of the politics of education is school (or district) governance, or establishing goals, setting policies, and choosing leaders to guide school principals, other educators, and staff toward these goals.
 In the U.S., this governance function has been typically left to locally elected school boards.
-Accountability is an important component within school governance as it serves as a mechanism for ensuring schools meet benchmarks for student outcomes.
-In many instances, accountability ensures that there is an appropriate stewardship of resources and the maintaining of legal and ethical standards.
-State mandates around accountability have impacted teaching & learning, and how educators approach their work has shifted to improvement in test scores to adhere to state and federal policies (Lugg, Bulkley, Firestone, & Garner, 2002).
-While accountability standards are defined mostly at the state level, local school governance structures determine the policies and practices that support reaching these standards and how to maintain sustainability of the system.
+Accountability is an important component of school governance intended to ensure that schools are meeting their constituents, appropriate stewardship of resources, and in compliance with legal and ethical standards.
+State and federal mandates around accountability have impacted teaching and learning, and shifted educators' focus to improvement in test scores (Lugg, Bulkley, Firestone, & Garner, 2002).

 One of the main objectives of accountability has been to improve the outcomes, such as test scores, that are at the heart of policy's incentives.
 Early state-driven forms of accountability seemed to raise student achievement (Carnoy & Loeb, 2002), and NCLB did raise high school graduation rates (Harris et al., 2023) and student achievement for some subjects and grade levels (Dee & Jacob, 2011).
-However, accountability has led to some unfortunate consequences, such as reducing teaching time, teaching to the test, and reducing the time students spend writing and in the arts (CITES).
+However, accountability has led to some unfortunate consequences, such as reducing teaching time, teaching to the test, and reducing the time students spend writing and in the arts (Coburn & Russell, 2008).

-While accountability systems have helped numerous school districts by supporting student learning, it has also created a perpetual state of education reform agendas and has created barriers to pursue other kinds of school improvements in urban areas (Dixson & Henry, 2013; Henry & Dixson, 2016).
+While accountability systems have helped numerous school districts by supporting student learning, they have also created a consistent churn of state-led education reform that exacerbates barriers to school improvement (Dixson & Henry, 2013; Henry & Dixson, 2016).
 Accountability systems may not consider the roles of discrimination, external situations that require additional support, and inequalities in support in school districts struggling to meet benchmarks.
-The ways in which states respond to school districts not meeting accountability standards include numerous education reform initiatives.
-In this article, we discuss two such reforms: state takeover and charter schools.
+In this article, we focus on two such accountability reforms: state takeover and charter schools.